 The mountains of southern Appalachia have long been recognized as a breeding ground for traditional music.
 The earliest settlers brought their instruments and musical traditions, which were fused together to form country, blues, folk, and other styles of popular American music.

 In 1927, Ralph Peer – a record executive from Victor Talking Machine Company in Camden, New Jersey – traveled to Bristol, Tennessee-Virginia to find the makers of “hillbilly” music.
 He set up a portable recording studio in the Taylor-Christian Hat Company building on State Street, advertised for auditions, and waited for the music makers to come to him.
-Over the course of two weeks, Peer recorded 76 songs by 19 different acts, including Ernest V. Stoneman with various friends and family, The Carter Family, known as “The First Family of Country Music,” and “The Father of Country Music,” Jimmie Rodgers.
+From July 25 to August 5 in 1927, Peer recorded 76 songs by 19 different acts, including Ernest V. Stoneman with various friends and family, The Carter Family, known as “The First Family of Country Music,” and “The Father of Country Music,” Jimmie Rodgers.
 It was with these recordings that the foundation of country music was laid and its soundtrack begins.